Fr. Jowel Gatus

 Next stop is Jerusalem, a city holy to Jews, Christians and Muslims.
-This is the heart of the Holy Land, where Jesus was crucified and rose again.
+This heart of the Holy Land, is the place where Jesus was crucified and rose again.
 In the Old City of Jerusalem, take a meaningful walk along the Via Dolorosa (Way of Sorrows) where, you will recall the passion and death of Jesus.
 The Church of the Holy Sepulchre is Jerusalem’s holiest site and is said to have been built on Golgotha or Calvary, the site where Jesus was crucified.

 Nazareth, or Natsrat as its name is pronounced in Hebrew, is the cradle of Christianity, the city where, according to tradition, the angel Gabriel told Mary that she would conceive...Nazareth